openshift/cincinnati/docs/design/openshift.md

 6. CVO instructs the local container runtime to download the image specified in the "desired update" field.
 7. CVO validates the digest in the downloaded image and verifies that it was signed by the private half of one of its hard coded keys.
     1. If the image is invalid, it is removed from the local system and CVO goes back to step 1.
-8. CVO validates that the downloaded image can be applied to the currently running version by inspecting cincinnati.json.
+8. CVO validates that the downloaded image can be applied to the currently running version by inspecting `release-metadata`.
     1. If the image cannot be applied, it is removed from the local system and CVO goes back to step 1.
 9. CVO applies the deployment for itself, triggering Kubernetes to replace CVO with a newer version.
 10. CVO applies the remainder of the deployments from the downloaded image, in order, triggering the SLOs to begin updating.